JLMadsen/JLMadsen/README.md

 ### Hello there 👋

 - 🎓 Studying computer science at NTNU
+    - This semester im learning about:
+        - Software and network security
+        - Applied machine learning
 - 🏹 Trying to make a bow and arrow game <a href="https://jlmadsen.github.io">here</a>
     - Using [VanillaJs](http://vanilla-js.com/)
     - Never made a game with physics, so this may take a while...